Qantas House: Description

 The reinforced concrete structure of the building is relatively conventional.
-However, the planning is noteworthy in that the service cores are assymmetrically placed adjacent to the boundaries with the adjoining buildings.
+However, the planning is noteworthy in that the service cores are asymmetrically placed adjacent to the boundaries with the adjoining buildings.
 This allows for the inclusion of a light well at the rear of the building, ensuring the penetration of light deep into the interior.
 It also means that the curved line of the building against the sky is not interrupted by vertical projections of centrally located service cores.

 The planning may also have resulted from a desire to maximise the available building envelope - the building appears to have reached the maximum floor space ratio and maximum height which were allowable under the planning codes at the time.

 At its south eastern corner, the building joins Emil Sodersten's 1936 City Mutual Life Building in a carefully considered and sensitive manner.
 The polished granite base course below the foyer windows respects the line and material of the base of Sodersten's granite clad building.
 In addition, the proportions of the fenestration of Qantas House's curtain wall panels and the steel framed windows of the WL building are similar.

 In successfully taking advantage of its corner site, Qantas House also forms an elegant termination to the long view northwards along Elizabeth Street.
 The exterior of the building is in near original condition, the only notable changes having been the loss of the original cantilevered entrance awning and original exterior signage and the formation of a new entrance to the lift lobby at the northern end of the building.
 Internally, the double height volume of the foyer is intact although the current recent fitout has resulted in some partitioning of the space.
 The original curtains to the office and foyer levels have been removed or replaced with vertical drapes.
 Originally, the building interior featured Australian grown timbers such as sycamore, mahogany and walnut.
 The exterior of the building generally retained its original appearance as of 2001, except that the original cantilevered entrance awning and external signage had been lost.
 The archaeological potential of the building is low.